Crab-eating mongoose

-The crab-eating mongoose (Urva urva) is a mongoose species ranging from the northeastern Indian subcontinent and Southeast Asia to southern China and Taiwan.
+The crab-eating mongoose (Urva urva) is a species of mongoose found from the north-eastern Indian subcontinent and Southeast Asia to southern China and Taiwan.
 It is listed as Least Concern on the IUCN Red List.

 Taxonomy

 Gulo urva was the scientific name introduced by Brian Houghton Hodgson in 1836 who first described the type specimen that originated in central Nepal.
 It was later classified in the genus Herpestes, but all Asian mongooses are now thought to belong in the genus Urva, of which U. urva is the type species.

 Characteristics

 The crab-eating mongoose is grey on the sides and dusky brown on neck, chest, belly and limbs.
 It has a broad white stripe on the sides of the neck extending from the cheeks to the shoulder.

 It has white specks on the top of the head, its chin is white and its throat gray.
 Its iris is yellow.
 Its ears are short and rounded.
 It has webs between the digits.
 In head-to-body length it ranges from 47.7 to 55.8 cm with a 28 to 34 cm long bushy tail.
 Its weight ranges from 1.1 to 2.5 kg.